-- Theoretical trade knowledge which, together with hands-on shop experience, will enable students to go on to train for employment as capable and knowledgeable firstyear apprentices. - Good on-the-job safety skills and awareness. - The ability to apply mathematical concepts to the welding equipment field.
+- Theoretical trade knowledge which, together with hands-on shop experience, will enable students to go on to train for employment as capable and knowledgeable firstyear apprentices - Good on-the-job safety skills and awareness - The ability to apply mathematical concepts to the welding equipment field

-- Math 10 (Applications, Principles, Apprenticeship and Workplace or Foundations and Pre-Calculus) and English 10; OR - Mature Student Status with acceptable scores on College Assessments or the GED® test; OR - pass Level A Trades Entrance exam
+- Math 10 (Applications, Principles, Foundations & Pre-Calculus, or Apprenticeship & Workplace) AND English 10; OR

+- Mature Student Status with acceptable scores on the College Placement Assessment or GED®; OR

+- Pass Level A Trades Entrance exam; OR

+- Level III Certificate; OR

+- CRIT 040 (min.
+B-) AND MATH 030 (min.
+B+).

-- good physical condition
+- Good physical condition

-- good hand/eye co-ordination
+- Good hand/eye co-ordination

-- suitable work clothes and steel-toed work shoes
+- Suitable work clothes and steel toed work shoes